 - Cardiac Science v.
 Philips Electronics: Represented plaintiff as lead trial counsel in case involving 21 patents.
 Damages asserted by each side combined in excess of $200 million.
 Key victories by Cardiac Science at Markman and summary judgment led to favorable settlement hours before seven-week jury trial set to begin.

 - 3M v.
-Seibu Polymer Chemical Co., Ltd. (ITC): Co-trial counsel at patent infringement trial protecting retroreflective sheeting market valued at more than $1 billion per year.
+Seibu Polymer Chemical Co., Ltd. (ITC): Co-trial counsel representing 3M in a patent infringement trial protecting 3M’s rights in patents relating to the retroreflective sheeting market valued at more than $1 billion per year.

 - David Tellekson and Elizabeth B. Hagan, Ph.D., Federal Circuit Expands Liability for Divided Patent Infringement, IP Strategist, September 2015